fightforthefuture/digital-climate-strike-wp/README.md

 The widget is compatible with Firefox, Chrome (desktop and mobile), Safari (desktop and mobile), Microsoft Edge, and Internet Explorer 11.

-## Customization options (plugin settings)
+## Customization options

-If you modify the `settings` for the plugin, you can pass some properties in to customize the default behavior.
+If you modify the settings for the plugin, you can pass some properties in to customize the default behavior.
 ```
     /**
      * Specify view cookie expiration.
 After initial view, widget will not be